Project-SCP/Project-SCP/README.md

 * 🌐 **Workshop integration** would allow sharing, downloading, and possibly monetizing mods
 * 💡 **Developers and modders** could build entire SCP games using the platform

-This is envisioned not as a simple remake — but as the **GMod of SCP**, built for extensibility, creativity, and community growth.
+This is envisioned not as a simple remake — but as the **GMod of SCP**, built for extensibility, creativity, and to be the new Hub for all things SCP.
+Bring your SCP to life.

 ---